curiousest/curiousest.github.io/_posts/2019-09-07-what-Im-looking-for-in-my-next-job.md

 # Purpose

-When actively looking for a new position, I like my goals to be clear to me and available to others.
+When looking for a new position, I like my goals to be clear to me and available to others.
 This post documents the goals in my transitions.
 Like most goals/values lists, what's excluded is often as notable as what's included.

 # 2022

+* I'm not looking, just projecting that I will want some sort of change by this point in time (either within my current company or to a new one).

 I want to work in China and the Western World.
 - Need better Chinese language and culture (in a business/management setting)